Here's where your journey starts.

 of the IT you have to help you, and shows you how to get using it all.

 Log-in, password and pre-registration

-Once you've been formally accepted as student, you can do the first part of your registration process online,
+Once you've been formally accepted as student over the summer, you can do the first part of your registration process online,

 called pre-arrival registration, which means you can get your University of Essex log-in and password details, then upload a photo,